-14. All committals to prison in pursuance of this Act shall be in default of security only, and shall be to the Port-of-Spain Prison, and in the event of the debt not having been admitted or confessed, may be for such term, not exceeding three months in all in any case, as the Judge may deem sufficient to give time for the trial of the action, and for no longer; and no person once committed to prison under this Act shall be again arrested or committed in respect of the same debt or any part of it, either on a discovery summons or under this Act.
+15. All committals to prison in pursuance of this Ordinance shall be in default of security only, and shall be to the Royal Gaol, and, in the event of the debt not having been admitted or confessed, may be for such term, not exceeding three months in all in any case, as the Judge may deem sufficient to give time for the trial of the action, and for no longer; and no person once committed to prison under this Ordinance shall be again arrested or committed may disaward him damages and costs.